ASAP Payment Management System Information

 Renewing SAM.gov Registration

 Grantees are required to maintain a current registration with SAM.gov as long as they have an active grant.
-Due to reported fraudulent activity in SAM.gov, renewing a registration now requires submitting a notarized letter; SAM.gov is reported to be taking up to 3 months to process these letters and complete the renewal.
+Due to reported fraudulent activity in SAM.gov, renewing a registration now requires submitting a notarized letter.
 In addition to this change, users will also receive new usernames and passwords to log in to SAM.gov via login.gov.
 The General Services Administration, which runs SAM.gov, has prepared a list of frequently asked questions.
 The Federal Service Desk provides assistance to SAM.gov accounts.
 You can contact them by telephone for assistance at 1-866-606-8220 or +1 334-206-7828.